8ooo8/vim-easy-inline-motion/README.md

 # vim-easy-inline-motion

-This is a vim plugin which makes your cursor's inline motion faster.
-This highlightsthe tips of the words in the same line using different colors and the colors will tell you the word you would like to jump to is ?-th word so that you may use the built-in cursor motion command like `5w` to immediately reach it.
+Have you ever thought of maximizing the value of the cursor motion commands which jumps across multiple words, e.g. `5w`?
+This plugin highlight the tips of the words with colors so that by the colors, you may immediately know the motion command to reach your target word.